gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 ### Backward Compatibility

-In order to maintain backwards compatibility with old clients, MFA will not be strictly required for admin actions until Teleport 15.
+In order to maintain backwards compatibility with old clients (`tsh`, `tctl`, `Teleport Connect`), MFA will not be strictly required for admin actions until Teleport 15.

 |        | Teleport 13 | Teleport 14 | Teleport 15 |
 |--------|-------------|-------------|-------------|